LAGIRETH/Beam/README.md

 NOTE
 1 Signaling Server: We rely on ntfy.sh for signaling.
 While Room IDs are unguessable, ntfy.sh can see the public IP addresses in the SDP payloads.
 For absolute operational security, self-host your own WebSocket signaling server and modify the initializeHandshake function.
 2 Browser WebRTC Limits: The browser limits WebRTC data channel messages to roughly 256KB.
 Beam automatically chunks files to 16KB to bypass this, but massive file transfers may be bottlenecked by browser memory.
-3 README.md and TUTORIAL.TXT is written by AI cause i am a devoloper not a proffessional writer
+3 README.md and TUTORIAL.TXT is written by AI cause i am a devoloper not a proffessional writer.
+4 For maximum security, self-host the beam frontend and change the ntfy.sh signaling endpoint to your own private WebSocket server.
+5 This is open source so remember tht if someone other then me sends u smth like my own I wont be responsible for it.
+Cause they could change or tweak the code to their liking.